The Role of Good Bacteria in the Gut

 Trillions of bacteria live peacefully in our bodies and help to keep us healthy.
 Among other functions, these good bacteria help digest our food and help our immune systems recognize and fight off harmful bacteria.

-When oral antibiotics disrupt the balance of these bacteria, side effects such as nausea and diarrhea can occur.
+Despite their unimpressive effectiveness, oral antibiotics are sometimes prescribed for acne.
+When oral antibiotics disrupt the balance of bacteria in the body, side effects such as nausea and diarrhea can occur.
 In addition, when antibiotics kill good bacteria, this causes many other problems, including overgrowth of harmful bacteria that can cause disease, and antibiotic resistance.

 Oral Antibiotics and Acne

-Doctors commonly prescribe oral antibiotics for severe acne, truncal acne (acne on the chest and back), and moderate acne that does not respond to topical (applied to the skin) medications.
-Oral antibiotics can help improve acne by preventing the growth of C. acnes (bacteria that are associated with acne) and by reducing inflammation.1,2
+Doctors sometimes prescribe oral antibiotics for severe acne, truncal acne (acne on the chest and back), and moderate acne that does not respond to topical (applied to the skin) medications.

 The most commonly prescribed oral antibiotics for acne are: